H-HOPE/DIY-energy-harvester-mechanical-design/README.md

 </div>

 # H-HOPE DIY energy harvester mechanical design
-As previously discussed, the goal of the **WP8 work package of the H-Hope project** was to develop a VIV energy harvester that is easy to build, functional, and reliable using DIY and additive manufacturing methods.
-This section will focus on the mechanical part of the DIY energy harvester in the H-Hope project aimed at converting the water flow energy through the cylinder oscillating movement into the mechanical energy of a the rotating or oscillating shaft.

-Since the goal of the Knowledge Hub is to provide information to potential prosumers, in the following sub-sections, the mechanical operation and a possible design will be explained. **We must note once again that this is not the final design of the H-Hope DIY energy harvester, as this will be published in the deliverable D8.3.**

 ## **Physical operation**
 In the H-HOPE project, the energy harvester is designed to convert water energy into mechanical motion, and then into electricity.
 To understand the resulting design of the H-HOPE harvester, the system needs to be simplified into a basic mechanical model, properly representing the mechanical behaviour of the harvester: a mass (m) attached to a spring (k) and a damper (c), as shown in Figure 1.
 The cylinder (represented by a grey box in Figure 1), free to oscillate in a direction y normal to the water flow, is attached to a spring with spring constant k, and damped by the induction generator or frictional forces (c).